cisagov/Malcolm/docs/authsetup.md

 Malcolm can utilize Keycloak, an identity and access management (IAM) tool, to provide a more robust authentication and authorization experience, including single sign-on (SSO) functionality.

 The guides in this section cover configuring Malcolm to use Keycloak for authentication, but do not go into the details of the many capabilities Keycloak provides, including [identity providers](https://www.keycloak.org/docs/latest/server_admin/index.html#_identity_broker), [SSO protocols](https://www.keycloak.org/docs/latest/server_admin/index.html#sso-protocols), [federate one or more LDAP or Kerberos servers](https://www.keycloak.org/docs/latest/server_admin/index.html#_user-storage-federation), and more.
 Refer to the Keycloak [Server Administration Guide](https://www.keycloak.org/docs/latest/server_admin/index.html) for information on these and other topics.

-### Known Limitation with Hedgehog Linux

-Due to incompatibilities between Arkime capture on [Hedgehog Linux](live-analysis.md#Hedgehog), Malcolm's nginx reverse proxy, and Keycloak, if Malcolm is using a [local OpenSearch](#OpenSearchInstance) instance exposed to external hosts, that endpoint (typically port 9200/tcp) must be authenticated using [HTTP basic](#AuthBasicAccountManagement) authentication even when Keycloak is selected as Malcolm's main authentication method.

-When configuring forwarding for [arkime-capture](malcolm-hedgehog-e2e-iso-install.md#Hedgehogarkime-capture) on Hedgehog Linux, the credentials entered should be those described above in the section on [**local account management**](#AuthBasicAccountManagement), not Keycloak credentials.
-In this configuration, the administrator account can be used to manage other user accounts via a **Malcolm User Management** page as described above.
-These credentials are **only** valid for Malcolm's local OpenSearch API endpoint.

-This limitation does not apply when Malcolm is configured to use a remote OpenSearch or Elasticsearch instance.

-The Malcolm development team is exploring solutions to this issue.

 ### <a name="AuthKeycloakRemote"></a>Using a remote Keycloak instance